enterspeedhq/enterspeed-docs/docs/source-integrations/umbraco-v8/enterspeed-guards.md

 public interface IEnterspeedContentHandlingGuard
 {
     /// <summary>
-    /// Validates if content can be published.
+    /// Validates if content can be ingested.
     /// </summary>
-    /// <param name="content">Content for publishing.</param>
+    /// <param name="content">Content for ingest.</param>
     /// <param name="culture">Culture of content.</param>
-    /// <returns>True or false, if is valid for publishing or not.</returns>
+    /// <returns>True or false, if is valid for ingest or not.</returns>
-    bool CanPublish(IPublishedContent content, string culture);
+    bool CanIngest(IPublishedContent content, string culture);
 }
 ```